Canadia Bank

-Canadia Bank (ធនាគារ កាណាឌីយ៉ា /km/) is one of the largest local banks in Cambodia.
+Canadia Bank (ធនាគារ កាណាឌីយ៉ា; 加華銀行) is one of the largest local banks in Cambodia.
 The bank was established in 1991 and became privatized in 1998.
-As one of Cambodia's leading commercial banks, it operates 64 branches across 25 provinces and the capital.
-It is also the largest locally owned bank in the country.
-As of 2022, Canadia Bank has total assets of US$7.6 billion and Revenue of US$456 million, with net profit of US$129 million.
+It operates 69 branches across 25 provinces and the capital.
+Canadia Bank is one of Cambodia's Big Three banks, and is Cambodia's largest locally owned banking institution.

+As of 2024, Canadia Bank has total assets of US$8.6 billion and Revenue of US$517 million, with net profit of US$78 million.

 History

-Canadia Bank was established on 11 November 1991, as the Canadia Gold & Trust Corporation Limited, under a joint-venture with overseas Cambodians and the National Bank of Cambodia, and as a sole office financial institution managed by the former staff of the National Bank of Cambodia and Canadian Cambodian shareholders.
-One of the founders is Lok Neak Oknha Dr. Pung Kheav Se, a well-known Cambodia businessman of Teochew descent who is currently chairing the bank.
-The main activities were based on gold transaction, gold plaque manufacture and credit to local merchants.
+Canadia Bank was established on 11 November 1991, as Canadia Gold & Trust Corporation Limited, under a joint-venture with overseas Cambodians and the National Bank of Cambodia.
+It was founded by Pung Kheav Se, a Cambodian businessman who serves as the bank's chairman of the board.
+The main activities were based on gold refining and issuance, banking services, and credit to local merchants.

-On 19 April 1993, the name of the institution was changed to "Canadia Bank Ltd.", and subsequently to "Canadia Bank Plc." on 16 December 2003, as a commercial bank registered under the Ministry of Commerce and the National Bank of Cambodia.
-Since privatization in 1998, the bank has become one of the largest local banks.
-It offers various financial services through its 61 branches within Cambodia and 23 international correspondent banks, and currently holds and plans to extend noteworthy agricultural interests.
-Canadia Bank has opened in 2014 a Representative Office in Shanghai for the Chinese Market.
+On 19 April 1993, the institution was renamed "Canadia Bank Ltd.", and subsequently became "Canadia Bank Plc." on 16 December 2003, as a commercial bank registered under the Ministry of Commerce and the National Bank of Cambodia.
+Following its privatization in 1998, the bank expanded its operation within Cambodia.
+The bank operates branches across Cambodia and maintains relationships with 23 international correspondent banks.

-Canadia Bank is a part of Canadia Group through subsidiary, Canadia Investment Holding along with several well-known companies in the Kingdom of Cambodia, including Overseas Cambodian Investment Corporation (OCIC) which are the main developer and investor of Techo International Airport, Chroy Changvar Satellite City, Koh Pich, Norea City, and other projects within Cambodia.
+As a subsidiary of Canadia Investment Holding, the bank is a member of Canadia Group, a diversified conglomerate which includes several well-known Cambodian companies, including Overseas Cambodian Investment Corporation (OCIC) which are the main developer and investor of Techo International Airport, Chroy Changvar Bay, Koh Pich, Norea City, and other projects within Cambodia.

+Canadia Bank's SWIFT code is "CADIKHPP" or "CADIKHPPXXX".